davidpirul/5.1_route1/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was deployed on [Netlify](https://splendorous-semifreddo-a663b7.netlify.app/)

 ## Available Scripts